eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Familiarity with object-oriented programming concepts is a plus
 	- Well organized with excellent communication skills; ability to operate without direct supervision and collaborate efficiently with other team members
 	- BS/MS in Electrical Engineering or Computer Science + 2-6 years' experience
 + skill set:
+	- Interface between semiconductor foundries and internal design team.
+	- PDKs installation, libraries setup and IP control.
+	- Provide day to day tools troubleshooting and technical support to IC design and Tapeout activities.
+	- Bachelor / Master Degree in E.E.
+Engineering, Microelectronics, Computer or equivalent.
+	- Candidate should have basic IC design knowledge
+	- Familiarity with PDK component including TECHLIB/DRC/LVS/PEX/Device Library is an added value.
+	- Conversant in several of the following areas:
+	- EDA tools (Cadence, Mentors etc.) such as design simulation, physical design and verification.
+	- Scripting knowledge in SHELL, PERL, TCL, SKILL, Python would be an advantage.
+	- Linux/Unix environment.
+	- Exposure to various semiconductor process technologies
+	- Good interpersonal skill, tactful, resourceful, possess initiative.
+	- Strong written and oral communications.
++ skill set:
 	- BLAH.
 + skill set: